PyMVPA/PyMVPA/doc/source/tutorial.rst

 We see that the classifier performs remarkably well on our dataset -- it doesn't make even a single prediction error.
-However, most of the time we would not be interested in the prediction accuracy of the classifier on this particular data, since it is the same dataset that I got trained with.
+However, most of the time we would not be interested in the prediction accuracy of the classifier on this particular data, since it is the same dataset that it got trained with.

 .. exercise::